lee-ngo/dataset-ice-fire/README.md

 You can email him at lee-dot-ngo-at-gmail-dot-com for any further questions.

-*Disclaimer: This lesson is entirely open-source, unaffilated with  and intended for educational and entertain purposes.
+*Disclaimer: This lesson is entirely open-source, unaffilated with any other entities and intended for educational and entertain purposes.
 The data used remains unchanged from its initial source out of respect to its author and the inspired material.
 Please feel free to fork, clone, remake, sample, and enjoy as your please under the MIT License.*